 Once the features set is sufficiently mapped they can be layered on to a process flow to illustrate logic and business rules.
 In this example I am illustrating how a "seller" user-type inputs a product into an e-commerce system and the approval flow it needs to go through in order to get published on to the live site.

 This screen allows maintenance crew and ground operations to see all aircraft in the fleet that are out of service due to maintenance issues.

 Charts display the hourly performance of the maintenance crew.
 Colored Bands express the urgency of required repairs relative to the next scheduled departure for the aircraft.
-As impending departure times approach, warnding signals are displayed to let terminal operations know if they need to arrange for cancellation, delays or replacement arifcraft.
+As impending departure times approach, warning signals are displayed to let terminal operations know if they need to arrange for cancellation, delays or replacement aircraft.

 The screen provides both a system-wide view that allows management to evaluate the efficacy and status of the entire fleet as well as filtered views that allow local maintenance crews to see only the aircraft that they need to work on.